 - Look out for large flocks of migratory geese, especially at the coast.

-- Winter is the best time to spot footprints in mud and snow, great for practising your wildlife tracking skills.
+- Winter is the best time to spot footprints in mud and snow, great for practicing your wildlife tracking skills.

 - Listen for woodpeckers drumming on trees in January and February.